ascorbic/hypersite/content/work/ephemeris-fyi.md

   - TypeScript
 ---

 Ephemeris.fyi is a Model Context Protocol server that provides astronomical data to LLMs.
+Why?
+I wanted to play around with MCPs and it seemed like a fun project.
+Maybe someone will find a valid use for it!